prachipatil7/RetroUIMaker/demos/render-content-hiding-existing-page-extension/initial_chrome_extension/README.md

 ## Features

 - **Multiple View Modes**: Side-by-side, overlay, and normal viewing modes
+- **Configurable Button Selector**: Easily configure which button to interact with on the original site
 - **Iframe-Based Original Content**: Original website displayed in iframe for precise sizing control
 - **Side-by-Side View**: Original content and generated content displayed simultaneously
 - **Smooth Transitions**: CSS transitions for a polished user experience